-You can choose how a mashup will appear on the screen:
+You can choose how a mashups appear on the screen:

 - Embed: The mashup appears directly on the screen.

-- Thumbnail: A small picture of the mashup appears with a Watch function.
+- Thumbnail: A small picture of the mashup appears with a Watch option.

 - Text Link with Player: A link to the mashup appears.
 This option doesn't appear for photos.
 However, you can set a size for a photo.